code-shoily/elixir-diary-src/content/post/day-0.md

 end
 ```

-An interesting thing about the for comprehension is that, you can put conditions in the comma separated values, or multiple iterations too, take for example, this one:
+An interesting thing about for comprehensions is that you can put conditions in the comma separated values, or multiple iterations too, take for example, this one:

 ```elixir
 # Can you tell me what this yields?
 triplets = for a <- 1..10, b <- 1..10, c <- 1..10, c*c = a*a + b*b, do: {a, b, c}
 ```

-This brings us to the composite types.
-It's safe to assume that List and Map types would exist.
+This brings us to composite types.
+It's safe to assume that List and Map types exist.
 And there's a Tuple too.
+There's more, obviously.

 ```elixir
 # Lists